karinavdo/RiddleOfLiteraryQuality/docs/05_02_070_companion_chart_2-7_NL_4-1_sarah.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title:  "Grafiek 4.1 Lezersoordelen over Tatiana de Rosnay, <i>Haar naam was Sarah</i>"
+title:  "Figure 2.7: Ratings of Tatiana de Rosnay, *Haar naam was Sarah* (*Sarah’s Key*)"

 ---
-Interactieve kleurenversie van de grafiek op p.
-59 van *Het raadsel literatuur*.
+Interactive version of the graph on p.
+51 of *The Riddle of Literary Quality*.

 <script src="https://d3js.org/d3.v6.min.js" defer></script>
 <script src="https://d3js.org/d3-scale.v3.min.js" defer></script>